 Not on this List. . .

-One of my favorite sitcoms on the wit and panache scale, The Big Bang Theory, is not on this list because the persistent step-on-the-line bursts of laughter from the studio audience (especially in later seasons) still has my wife convinced it’s a laugh track.
+One of my favorite sitcoms on the wit and panache scale, The Big Bang Theory, is not on this list because of the persistent step-on-the-line bursts of laughter from the studio audience (especially in later seasons).
+It is so loud and manically timed that my wife remains convinced it’s a laugh track, not live.
+(Thank goodness there’s no laugh track on Young Sheldon, and it’s a contender for this list.)

 three four recent faves in Department Sitcom have no laugh tracks.
 Perhaps the freedom that comes with not trying to goose a laugh out of the viewer every 15 seconds freed up the writers to go beyond traditional sitcom territory – all are original in concept and delivery.
 So original they’ve scored a rewatch more than once.